Cécile Bozanga: Biography

-Born in Bangui on 12 February 1951, Koyaga studied science at the University of Bangui.
-Upon graduating from university, she worked at the Ministry of Finance and later became a tax inspector.
-Dacko appointed Bozanga as Deputy Minister of the budget on 4 April 1981.
+Born in Bangui on 12 February 1951, she studied science at the University of Bangui and economic at the University of Clermont-Ferrand.
+Upon graduating from university of Clermont Ferrand, she worked at the Ministry of Finance and later became a tax inspector.
+Dacko appointed her as Deputy Minister of the budget on 4 April 1981.
 During Kolingba's administration, she worked again as a tax inspector and then served as director of the Central African National Depository Bank (BNCD).
 In 1996, she was nominated as the president of the board of the Joint Reinsurance Company of the Member States of the Inter-African Conference on Insurance Markets.

-Koyaga married Simon Narcisse Bozanga in Bangui in August 1999.
-On 6 May 2003, Bozize appointed Bozanga as deputy director general of the property and tax services of the Ministry of Finance.
+On 6 May 2003, Bozize appointed her as deputy director general of the property and tax services of the Ministry of Finance.
 She served as a member of Ecobank's director board from 2008 to 2010 in Bangui.
 Furthermore, she also became a member of the interministerial committee for the development of the strategy representing Minister of Finance and Budget in 2008.
-After the death of her husband, Simon Narcisse Bozanga, she reportedly filed a lawsuit to the Bangui High Court against her youngest son, Georges Simon Bozanga, for inheritance that Simon Bozanga left in December 2012.
-Nevertheless, she did not appear during the court hearing on 18 December 2012.

-Djotodia named Bozanga as a member of the General Inspectorate of Finance and Heads of Services on 12 June 2013.
+Djotodia named her as a member of the General Inspectorate of Finance and Heads of Services on 12 June 2013.
 Six months later, Djotodia nominated her as a member of the National Election Authority (ANE) for a seven-year term on 17 December.
-On 9 August 2021, Bozaga became the member of Roman Catholic Archdiocese of Bangui's Economic Affairs.
+On 9 August 2021, she became the member of Roman Catholic Archdiocese of Bangui's Economic Affairs.